PE and School Sport at Gargrave CE (VC) Primary

 Key achievements to date:

-- Our level of participation of children in inclusion events has risen and we have more girls taking part in sporting events such as football and rugby.
+- Our level of participation of children in inclusion events has risen and we have more girls taking part in sporting events such as football or rugby.

-- A major achievement is to ensure as many children as possible take part in extra-curricular sport and that everyone is active for at least one hour daily.
+- A major achievement is to ensure as many children as possible take part in extra-curricular sport and that everyone is active for at least 30 minutes daily.

 - Through careful planning of our funding, we have ensured that we have a wide range of resources to enable children to take part in different sport activities at lunchtime, that the teachers are able to vary their activities during their PE lessons and that children have the opportunity to try new sports as part of our extra-curriculum activities.